Updated On: by

 As time passes, many seniors leave dental coverage (and vision and hearing) behind.
 Then, when they need it, it is too late.
 Waiting can be devastating in some cases as many insurances have waiting periods for certain services.
 For example, a routine filling for a cavity typically requires a 6-month wait.
 If you can’t wait that long, you will have to pay the cost in full.

-By now, you realize that Medicare does not cover dental needs or procedures.
+By now, you realize that Medicare or Medicare insurance plans do not cover dental needs or procedures.

 Many seniors make mistakes when selecting dental insurance.
 Going forward, we discuss the right way seniors should approach purchasing dental insurance.

 Many seniors don’t know how individual dental insurance works.
 Individual dental insurance works just like employer-sponsored (i.e. group) dental insurance.
 It is important that you know how dental insurance works so you can save money.
 In our experience, many seniors spend way too much money on dental insurance.
-Here are the characteristics of dental insurance for seniors.
+We wrote how to understand your dental insurance in a separate article.
+Consider the following the abridged version of our article.

 Waiting Period – usually, preventative services are covered at day 1, basic services (fillings, for example) at 6 months, and major services (bridges & crowns) at 12 months